-Clause 3 of standard 4.2.4 requires dairy primary production businesses to control potential food safety hazards by implementing a documented food safety program.
+Standard 4.2.4 requires dairy primary production businesses generally to control potential food safety hazards by implementing a documented food safety program.
 General measures that must be covered in the program are specified under clauses 4 to 6 of the Standard.
 Essentially the food safety program must cover the following elements:

 - Animal health

 - Inputs

 - Premises and equipment

 - Health and hygiene

 - Milking operations

 - Cleaning and Sanitising

+- Traceability

-- Traceability - Skills and knowledge
+- Skills and knowledge

 The primary production of milk for raw milk products requires a greater level of control to ensure that the potential for pathogen contamination is minimised.
-The additional measures that are required to ensure this level of control is met are specified in the clauses within subdivision 2.
-Supplementary information relating to baseline requirements is also provided.
+The additional measures that are required to ensure this level of control is met are elaborated below in relation to existing baseline requirements.
+Supplementary information relating to general dairy requirements is provided as context in which the additional measures for production of milk for raw milk products apply.

-20 Animal health requirements
+2. Animal health